elusivecodes/FyreCookie/README.md

 **Is Secure**

-Determine if the cookie is secure.
+Determine whether the cookie is secure.

 ```php
 $secure = $cookie->isSecure();